 - The tribe accuses one of the Wessagusset colonists of theft and demands justice.
 The colonists offer to hand the thief over to the tribe but they refuse to take him so the colonists hang him themselves.

-- Governor Bradford decides to preempt the attack by sending Standish to the native’s village to attack it and end the threat.
+- Governor Bradford decides to preempt the attack by sending Standish to Wessagusett to attack the natives and end the threat.

 - On March 26, Standish and eight colonists sail to Wessagusset and talk with the natives, assessing the situation.